Beyond Mapping III

 regularly spaced pattern, with “just a tasteful hint of randomness.”

-Figure 23-2.
-Basic spatial sampling patterns.
+Figure 1.
+Basic spatial

 Systematic unaligned also results in a somewhat regularly

-spaced pattern, but exhibits even more randomness as it is not aligned in
+spaced pattern, but exhibits even more randomness as it is not aligned in either

-the sample size.
-The pattern is formed
+sample size.
+The pattern is formed by

-grid to establish a pair of X and Y offsets.
+to establish a pair of X and Y offsets.

 Random numbers are used to specify the distance separating the initial